 The Clockwork book is relatively short at 92 pages.
 It is broken up into chapters and by charming illustrations.
 There are also boxes of asides and information.
 Although it has complicated ideas and structures, the twists and turns will keep a young reader engaged and immersed in the book’s world.

 Studying Clockwork’s characters and plot at Primary School

-This book is a good choice for a child who is a fairly confident reader and certainly any child who is excited by mysterious spooky stories.
+The book Clockwork is a good choice for a child who is a fairly confident reader and certainly any child who is excited by mysterious spooky stories.
 Clockwork is often studied in primary schools in KS2 and is a great text for exploring character development.

 For less confident readers, and at home, this book can be great for an adult to read out loud or alongside the child.
 It’s great fun and interesting to talk through the events of the story together.
 The book is a rewarding read for adults too – especially for those of us who appreciate mystery and intrigue!

-Over to you – what did you think of Clockwork by Philip Pullman
+Over to you – what did you think of the Clockwork book by Philip Pullman

 Have you read this or other books by Philip Pullman with your children?
 Is story-telling part of your routine and traditions?
 What are your favourite spooky reads?
 Please share in the comments below.

-- Check prices of Clockwork: or All Wound Up on Amazon here.
+Order your copy of Clockwork: or All Wound Up here.

 – Find lots more exciting books for kids here at readinginspiration.com –